saiko-tech/csgo-demo-voice-capture-example/README.md

 - CELT - Audio Codec Library
 - Sox - Sound Processing Tools (for playback and conversion to `.wav`)

+## Note About Valve Matchmaking

+Valve Matchmaking demos do not record voice audio data, and as such this can't be extracted from MM demos.

 ## Running the example

 Adjust the paths in the below example before running.